Meteor Shower (play): Productions

+Response

-Critical response
+Critical reviews

 Charles McNulty, reviewing the play at the Old Globe, San Diego, wrote: "Meteor Shower plunges into the absurd without establishing a philosophical grounding for the mania.
 It's sitcom Ionesco crossed with a Saturday Night Live parody of Edward Albee's Who's Afraid of Virginia Woolf?".

 Allison Adato of Entertainment Weekly reviewer wrote of the Broadway production that Meteor Shower is "a very funny play.
 Keening-like-a-howler-monkey funny.
 Design-a-new-cry-laughing-emoji funny.
 What it is not, however, is a substantial play...All four actors enjoy a share of the silliness, which they put over ably in black-out scenes that tell and retell variations of the evening’s events.
 But the night belongs to Schumer, her timing, her mugging, her deftness with some extremely ridiculous gags."